priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 5�B��W�$�base64: invalid input
 ```

-We some some random binary code here.
+I got some some random binary code here.

 This I learnt is a raw RSA signature, that is used to sign the first 2 parts (Header and Payload) of the token.